 BUP Mobility Grant

-The aim with the BUP Mobility Grant is to develop and strengthen the cooperation among young researchers in the Baltic Sea Region.
+The aim of the BUP Mobility Grant is to develop and strengthen the cooperation among young researchers in the Baltic Sea Region.
 The grants are intended to support young scholars from BUP participating universities in their research on sustainable development.

 The grants are aimed at young researchers which means researchers who finished their PhD in the past 5 years.